-Section 7-6.
-Forced termination due to scientific dishonesty
+Section 3-6.
+Forced termination due to scientific misconduct

-If a candidate is guilty of scientific dishonesty (cf. section 4-13 (1) of the University and University Colleges Act and section 8, second paragraph, of the Act on ethics and integrity in research), the institution may decide to impose forced termination.
+If a candidate is found guilty of scientific misconduct cf. Section 13-2 (1) of the Act relating to Universities and University Colleges and Section 8 (2) of the Research Ethics Act, the institution may decide to impose forced termination.

-Decisions on forced termination on grounds of scientific dishonesty are made by the doctoral degree committee.
-Appeals of these kinds of decisions are handled by the Ministry or a special appeals committee appointed by the Ministry.
+Decisions on forced termination on grounds of scientific misconduct are made by the Doctoral Degree Committee.
+Appeals against these kinds of decisions are processed by the Ministry or a special appeals committee appointed by the Ministry.

-Section 7-7.
+Section 3-7.
 Termination and dismissal

-A candidate's employment as a PhD candidate can be terminated when there are valid grounds in circumstances relating to the undertaking or candidate (cf. chapter 15 of the Working Environment Act).
+A candidate's employment as a PhD candidate can be terminated when there are valid grounds in circumstances relating to the undertaking or candidate, cf. Section 15 of the Working Environment Act.

-The doctoral degree committee may decide to impose forced termination of the right to study if the candidate has had their contract terminated or been dismissed.
+The Doctoral Degree Committee may decide to impose forced termination of admission to specific programmes of study if the candidate has had their contract terminated or been dismissed.